 - Organizes "Get to know your campus" events

-- Conducts outreach activities with an eye toward diversity
+- Conducts outreach activities

 - Participates in Hoosiers for Higher Education

 - Ensures recognition of outstanding professional staff

 - Professional Interests Committee